The changing seasons at Shugborough

 As you walk around our estate, make sure you stop and look at the wonders of the trees around you to see the colours of autumn.

-Take a walk along the river and see the lime, tulip and oak trees turn the autumnal shade of red, orange and yellow, contrasting beautifully with the evergreens that are dotted along the paths.
+Take a walk along the river and see the lime, tulip and oak trees turn the autumnal shades of red, orange and yellow, contrasting beautifully with the evergreens that are dotted along the paths.

 Be sure to cross over the Blue Bridge into the Arboretum to see oaks from around the world.
-Start with oaks from North America and see them turn shades of yellow, orange and purple.
+Start with those from North America and see them turn shades of yellow, orange and purple.
 Can you spot Derek our gardener’s favourite tree, the Quercus texana, which grows best in the swamps of the Mississippi river?

 Then, travel to Europe and see the English oaks next to Turkey oaks.
 Can you spot a cork oak that would be used in Portugal to make corks for wine bottles?
 Finish your journey with the glorious oaks from Asia.
 As the seasons change, you will be able to see each area turning autumnal.